Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: MATERIAL AND METHODS

-The Global Threshold (GT) criterion is applied to the weight matrix to select the most relevant weights, which are converted into edges in our graph.
+The Global Threshold (GT) criterion is applied to the weight matrix to select the most relevant weights converted into edges in our graph.
 For this research, we define the GT value as the point of maximum diameter of the network.
 This way, we intend to promote the best possible balance between removing the least relevant edges and keeping the most important ones - as applied in previous papers in the literature \cite{Ceron2019}.
-At the end of G4G processing, we have a geographical network for the precipitation event with a group of network metrics associated.
+At the end of G4G processing, we have a geographical network for the precipitation event with associated network metrics.
 Besides the number of links/edges (L) and nodes (N), the following metrics are included for analysis: average of the local clustering coefficients ($\langle c \rangle$), average degree ($\langle k \rangle$), diameter ($D$), average shortest path ($\langle l \rangle$), number of components ($NC$), giant component ($GC$) and singletons ($ST$).
 The local clustering coefficient indicates how connected a node's neighbors are to each other. $\langle k \rangle$ is the average number of connections in the network.
-The diameter is defined as the longest shortest path of a network. $\langle l \rangle$ refers to the average of the shortest paths that link every pair of vertices. $NC$ is the number of isolated groups of nodes (components), $GC$ is the size of the largest component, and $ST$ is the number of components with a single node.
+The diameter is defined as the longest shortest path of a network. $\langle l \rangle$ refers to the average shortest paths linking every pair of vertices. $NC$ is the number of isolated groups of nodes (components), $GC$ is the size of the largest component, and $ST$ is the number of components with a single node.

-Once we have the network metrics for the whole set of selected events, we can try to identify relations between these metrics and the meteorological properties.
-To do that, we pursue the flow as described as follows.
-From the database of selected events, we extract a set of physical properties that characterizes each of them.
+From the database of selected events, we extract a set of physical properties that characterize each of them, in terms of area, duration and intensity.
 We call these properties meteorological ("meteo") metrics.
-For each event, G4G builds the correspondent network and calculates its metrics.
-A Person Correlation is performed for every pair meteo-network metric, discarding those correlations with a p-value not statistically significant.
+G4G builds the correspondent network for each event and calculates its topological metrics.
+A Person Correlation is performed for every pair meteo-network metric, discarding those correlations with a $p-value$ not statistically significant ($alpha=0.05$).
 The result is a graph representing these relations between network and meteorological metrics.